Table of Contents

-Congenital talipes equinovarus (CTEV) is a congenital disorder that causes an individual to walk on the ankle.
+Congenital talipes equinovarus (CTEV) causes an individual to walk on the ankle.
 It is the most common congenital foot disorder, affecting 1.2 children per 1,000 live births.
 It is mostly bilateral.
 Acquired talipes equinovarus (ATEV) results from diseases such as polio or cerebral palsy.
 It is usually unilateral.

 Metatarsus adductus is a congenital deformity that results in an inward turning of the forefoot.
 It is also called metatarsus varus and is the most common foot deformity in infants.
 It occurs in 1 in 1,000 live births and is more common among first-born children.
 Metatarsus adductus is associated with torticollis or developmental dysplasia of the hip (from a tight uterine environment).